MicrosoftDocs/mesh-docs/mesh/overview.md

 # Microsoft Mesh (Preview) overview

 Welcome to the Microsoft Mesh Preview.
 Mesh enables people to connect with presence, share across space, and collaborate with one another, from anywhere in the world.
 By bringing [Mesh-enabled mixed reality experiences](get-started.md) to your organization, you can enhance virtual meetings, conduct virtual design sessions, help others remotely, and host immersive virtual meet-ups to boost productivity.

 ![An image of people using HoloLens to collaborate.](media/holographic-collab.png)

-Mesh provides a natural collaboration experience, in mixed reality.
+Mesh provides a natural collaboration experience in mixed reality.
 People are represented as 3D avatars in a shared space.
 Proximity and spatial audio let people know where they are relative to one another.
 Users can visualize and annotate content together in a shared 3D space.
 A user can look at the person they're talking to, and point to features on a shared 3D object.

 See the Microsoft Mesh hands-on demo video below for an overview of Mesh and what it can do for you: